Kappa Alpha Theta’s History:

 About Our Chapter, Beta Rho:

-Whether laughing at sisterhood dinners on campus, waiting in line for basketball tickets in Krzyzewskiville, or simply studying together in the library, the energy of a group of Thetas is contagious.
-From our Alumnae Weekend Open House to our Fall philanthropy event “Rock the CASA” that benefits our national philanthropy, we constantly find ways to have fun together and to make an impact as a group.
+Whether it is laughing at sisterhood events, waiting in line for basketball tickets in K-ville, or simply studying together in the library, the energy Theta members carry is contagious.
+From our Alumnae Weekend Open House to our Fall philanthropy event “Rock the CASA”, we constantly find ways to have fun together and to make an impact as a group.
 A Theta woman embodies that which is genuine, dedicated, inspiring, and enthusiastic.